AIgineerAB/data_warehouse_course/_exercises/exercise0_intro.md

 &nbsp; h) Let's dive into what swedish people are searching.
 Go into [worldbanks country codes](https://wits.worldbank.org/wits/wits/witshelp/content/codes/country_codes.htm) to find out the country code for Sweden.
 Find the 20 most popular keywords and the number of searches of that keyword.

 &nbsp; i) Lets see how popular spotify is around the world.
 List the top 10 number countries and the number of searches for spotify.
-For now it's okay to list the country codes, later we'll join this with the actual country to get more useful information to the stakeholders.

 &nbsp; j) Feel free to do additional explorations of this dataset.